 An issuer has to meet Regulation D’s requirement or the requirements of Section 4(2) of the 1933 Act.

-So, the issuer always make extensive disclosures.
+So, the issuer always makes extensive disclosures.
 It is regarding the character, nature, and risk factors relating to an offering.

 Hence, the disclosure document often is labeled “Offering Memorandum.”
 An issuer’s attorney creates offering Memorandums.